The Dust of Everyday Life

 The Dust of Everyday Life is an annual symposium on the arts, mental health, stigma, and social justice at the CCA in Glasgow, which ran annually from 2015-2017.
-It was programmed by the Mental Health Foundation and See Me and expands on the work of the Scottish Mental Health Arts and Film Festival.
+It was programmed by the Mental Health Foundation and See Me and expands / reflects on the work of the Scottish Mental Health Arts and Film Festival.

-You can listen to recordings from our 2016 and 2015 events via the links below.
+You can listen to recordings from our 2015, 2016 and 2017 events via the links below.
 There is also a gallery of images here